0xastone/simple-PoW-blockchain-in-Rust/README.md

-# Simple PoW Blockchain in Rust\nA proof-of-work blockchain implemented in Rust.
+# Simple PoW Blockchain in Rust
+A proof-of-work blockchain implemented in Rust.